 - Someone will let you know that tomorrow is track and field day so you won’t send her in a dress.

 You get the picture.
-Yes, they may ask you to sell raffle tickets or bring in something for teacher appreciation, but being saved on crazy sock day is kind of worth it.
+Yes, they may ask you to sell raffle tickets or bring in something for teacher appreciation, but being saved on crazy sock day is kinda worth it.

 What About the Super Mean Moms, Though?

-Honestly, in the last eight years, I have only encountered one of those.
-I won’t kid you, she was a doozy.
+Honestly, I’ve only encountered one mean mom.
+Not gonna kid ya, she was a doozy.
 But, what can she freakin’ do to you?
 It’s not like you’re going to get in trouble.
 Luckily, I live in the south, so when I forgot to do flyers for family fun night, they just talked about me behind my back and gave me that pitiful, “Bless Your Heart” look.
 Who cares!
 That’s exactly where you want people to talk about you: behind your back.
-You don’t want them to hurt your feelings by saying something to your front!
+You don’t want them to say something to your front, right?!

 Besides, there sort of has to be one bossy bitch or how would anything get done?
 Somebody has to run the meetings, ask people for money and keep everyone on track.
 If no one says, “Okay, ladies, let’s get back to the agenda” the second anyone tries to bring up what happened last night on Scandal, we would still be there, at the lunch room table on tiny stools, talking about Scandal.
 BTW, if you don’t recognize anyone like that in your group, it might be you…